Social parasitism (offense): Hungary

+After the Communist took over in Hungary, they re-established this article especially because they had shortage of workers.

+Publicly menace evasion of work was a legally punishable offense or misdemeanor, and its prosecution was an important police task.
+"Its perpetrators endanger public safety and public order.
+Those who do not work through no fault of their own usually become criminals, because there is hardly any other way to satisfy their basic life needs (support, profit, inheritance, etc.)."

+The Penal Code adopted in 1978(38§) provided for the following regarding evasion: "A person capable of working who engages in a work-avoiding lifestyle, if he has previously been punished for a public-menace work-avoiding offense or violation of the law and two years have not yet passed since the sentence was served or its enforceability ceased, commits a misdemeanor and is punishable by imprisonment for up to one year, corrective labor, or a fine.
+As an additional punishment, disqualification is also possible."

+Under the Kádár regime(1956-1988), 2–300 people were convicted annually for work evasion menace to the public, and over 2,000 were sentenced to misdemeanor detention.
+Legislative Decree 19 of 1984 introduced stricter correctional labor in order to “accustom work” to regular work.
+Subsequently, the number of so-called work evasion offenders sentenced by court judgment increased to over 2,000.

+Work evasion that was dangerous to the public has not been a criminal offense since Act XXIII of 1989 came into effect.

 Romania

-The communist regime of Nicolae Ceaușescu criminalized social parasitism by decree in 1970.
-The regime viewed young people as potentially destabilizing, and targeted those who did not fit into socialist norms.
+Nicolae Ceaușescu, president of the Socialist Republic of Romania, criminalized social parasitism by decree in 1970.
+The regime viewed young people as potentially destabilizing and targeted those who did not fit into socialist norms.
 Citizens could be stopped if they were found on the street during hours when they should have been at work or school.
-Penalties were imprisonment for one to six months, or a fine of 1000 to 5000 lei.
-Indecent or obscene gestures or words carried penalties of 20 days to three months in prison, or a fine of up to 2000 lei.
+Penalties were imprisonment for one to six months, or a fine of 1,000 to 5,000 lei.
+Indecent or obscene gestures or words carried penalties of 20 days to three months in prison, or a fine of up to 2,000 lei.

 A 1976 law broadened the campaign against parasitism.
-It stated that if someone able to work refused a job, he could be forced by court order to work for one year on construction sites, farms, in forests or factories.
+It stated that if someone able to work refused a job, he could be forced by court order to work for one year on construction sites, farms, in forests, or factories.
 The Miliția was tasked with enforcing the measures, and its actions were often arbitrary.